HubRise/website/content/apps/smood/en/configuration.md

   description: Instructions on configuring Smood to work seamlessly with your EPOS or other apps connected to HubRise.
 Configuration is simple.
 ---

-The Smood **Configuration** page allows you to configure how orders are sent to your EPOS, or any other solution connected to HubRise.
+The Smood **Configuration** page lets you configure how orders are sent to your EPOS, or any other solution connected to HubRise.
 It also includes other settings related to the integration.

 This page explains how to open the configuration page and configure your connection.